What is a single-member LLC in Florida?

 What will Floridians call your business?
 Now’s the time to decide.
 You’ll want to create a business name that’s memorable and descriptive of what your business does.
 But your name should also comply with state law.
 Florida law requires your business name to:

 • Be “distinguishable” from the names of other businesses in Florida (excluding fictitious business names).
-Our helpful business name search tool makes this easy.
+Our helpful Florida business name search tool makes this easy.

 • Contain an entity designator.
 Florida lets you pick between the phrase “limited liability company” or the abbreviations “LLC” or “L.L.C.”